oushujun/ThetaPi/README.md

 # What's this
-This is a PERL script that was written for nucleotide diversity (Tajima's Pi) estimation using population SNP data.
-Refer to Nei and Li (1979) and libsequence::PolySNP.c/ThetaPi.
+This is a PERL script for nucleotide diversity (Tajima's Pi) estimation using population SNP data.
+Concepts and equations refer to Nei and Li (1979) and libsequence::PolySNP.c/ThetaPi.

 Works for homozygous SNPs, heterozygous SNPs have not yet been taken care of.